babenkoivan/elastic-scout-driver-plus/README.md

     ->execute()
 ```

-There is only one method, which is specific to raw search: `query`.
+There is only one method specific to raw search - `query`.

 ##### query